j796160836/cannybots-beta/README.md

 You can either:

-a) Set the board type to Leonardo
+* Set the board type to Leonardo

 OR

-b) Install the Pololu add-on
+* Install the Pololu add-on

 Please follow the instruction here: http://www.pololu.com/docs/0J61/all#5.2

-The main benefit of the Pololu add-on is that the Pololu bootloader enables low-voltage (Vin <4.3v) detection by the user sketch after a reset.
+The main benefits of the Pololu add-on is that the Pololu bootloader enables:
+* low-voltage (Vin <4.3v) detection by the user sketch after a reset.
+* forcing the AVR into bootloader mode then connecting RST to GND twice within 750 ms after power on

 ##4.
-Arduino IDE RFduino SUpport
+Arduino IDE RFduino Support

 a) Install RFduino v2.1 Library for Arduino